 Since you have the TA or AA variant of the FTO gene, you can enhance your weight loss by limiting saturated fat intake to less than 10% of total energy intake and consuming the rest of your recommended daily fat intake from unsaturated fats.
 Your intake of polyunsaturated fats should be at least 5% of your total energy intake, and the rest should come from monounsaturated fats.
-This can further help to decrease your risk of having too much fat mass resulting in suboptimal body composition for peak athletic performance.
-This will help you to achieve the desired intake of protein, carbohydrates and unsaturated fats to maintain a high-quality performance diet while reducing your general risk for other associated health issues such as cardiovascular disease.
+This can further help to decrease your risk of overweight, weight gain, and fat around your middle.